-Court seeks justification for unusual hate crime order
+Maine’s high court seeks justification for broad hate-crime order

 The justices said without such details, they can’t decide whether the court abused its discretion.

-The attorney general’s office didn’t respond to request for comment Friday.
+The Attorney General’s Office didn’t respond to a request for comment Friday.